Edward-Montilla/Hackathon-Project/README.md

 # Hackathon-Project

 ### promt: Design a project focused on transitions
 #### The problem of focus: Technology can do alot, but it can't make a person pursue their dreams for them.
-What it can do with the innovaitons of gpt 4 is to facilitate and monitor the progress made by a person and quatify them for easier visualization
+How can the technology we have help us transition into a healthier lifestyle?
 ### Solution: A health tracker that quantifies the users progress
 #### This solutions is to aid those that are afraid that they will stray from the path of progress